Does Call Center Outsourcing Harm Customer Service Quality?

 Stress and exhaustion don’t just affect your agent’s emotions!
 They also take a toll on their body.
 Usually, burnt employees experience:

 Some people develop tension in their neck and shoulders or feel physically drained all the time.
-A study found that burnout can lead to a 63% increase in sick days taken by employees.
+A study found that burnout can lead to 63% more sick days taken by employees.
 Thus, an increase in leave applications is a clear sign that your agents are suffering from call center burnout.

 6. Observing Short Fuse?
 Burnout Might Be the Cause!